Bhumika3005/Personalized-Learning-Recommendation-System/README.md

 There is a strong need for intelligent educational recommendation systems capable of:

 - Understanding learner goals semantically
 - Generating adaptive recommendations
 - Retrieving context-aware resources
 - Improving recommendations through learner feedback

-The integration of LLMs and RAG frameworks provides an opportunity to build highly adaptive and personalized educational systems.
+The integration of LLMs and RAG frameworks provides an opportunity to build highly adaptive and personalized educational systems. **[Paper 1][Paper 2]**

 ---

 ## 1.4 Objectives

-- To develop an AI-driven personalized educational recommendation system
+- To develop an AI-driven personalized educational recommendation system **[Paper 1][Paper 3]**
-- To integrate Retrieval-Augmented Generation (RAG) for contextual retrieval
+- To integrate Retrieval-Augmented Generation (RAG) for contextual retrieval **[Paper 2]**
-- To improve recommendation quality using learner feedback analysis
+- To improve recommendation quality using learner feedback analysis **[Proposed Contribution]**
-- To enhance learner engagement and adaptive learning support
+- To enhance learner engagement and adaptive learning support **[Paper 2]**

 ---